sisi-tarak/react-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-9. Explain the concept of higher-order components (HOC) in React?
+9. Explain the concept of higher-order components in React?

      Higher-order components are functions that take a component and return a new component with enhanced functionality.
 They are a common pattern for code reuse, logic sharing, and cross-cutting concerns like authentication, logging, etc. HOCs allow you to abstract away common logic into reusable functions.